 Olessia has been exploring yoga and asana practice since 2002, when she walked into a class of her local studio in Toronto, and immediately fell in love with the grace of movement and a “no pressure” approach.
 With a background in array of sports and dance ranging from gymnastics and ballet, to horse riding and snowboarding, yoga was a natural progression into a more mindful and gentle approach to movement and body conditioning.
 Mainly focusing on classical Ashtanga sequencing, Olessia builds classes around her students.
 She enjoys teaching beginners, and private classes as it gives her the opportunity to help students set proper foundation for future practice.
 Olessia’s classes are alignment based, with emphasis on transitions between poses, which makes her classes accessible to most people.
 Being a mom to a little girl, Olessia has experience with pre-natal yoga and kids yoga as well.
 She teaches in a relaxed and playful manner and encourages her students to smile, let go and enjoy their time practicing.
 Olessia mostly teaches Vinyasa style classes, Pilates, Yogalates, Body conditioning, and also does Restorative yoga, Yin, and Kids Art and Yoga classes.

-• Downward Dog Yoga Centre 250 hour RYT 2012 • Body Conditioning (Ashley Galvin) 2014 • Hand balancing and upper body strength workshop ( Downward Dog Yoga) 2012 • Hip openers and splits workshop (Yoga Sanctuary) 2010 • Ayurvedic Vegetarian Cooking (Ashtanga Yoga Thailand) 2008 • Meditation and Pranayama (Ashtanga Yoga Thailand) 2008
+Training – 2014 Body Conditioning (Ashley Galvin) • 2012 Downward Dog Yoga Centre 250 hour RYT // Hand balancing and upper body strength workshop ( Downward Dog Yoga) • 2010 Hip openers and splits workshop (Yoga Sanctuary) • 2008 Ayurvedic Vegetarian Cooking (Ashtanga Yoga Thailand) • 2008 Meditation and Pranayama (Ashtanga Yoga Thailand)

 Rory teaches an interdisciplinary approach to yoga with a bent towards Hatha and Vinyasa.
 His focus begins with understanding the internal movement of breath.
 By putting awareness on the breath, you can become your own monitor for how far your body can go during your yoga practice.
 Rory’s main goal is not only to teach yoga poses and proper posture, but to also encourage the deepening development of mind/body awareness for each student.
 Rory began practicing yoga in 2002 after volunteering at the world renowned yoga and meditation centre Kripalu.
 Initially drawn to yoga in order to better understand the connection between his physical health and emotions, he quickly realized that yoga was a great way to explore the mind/body connection more fully.
 After developing his own practice for several years he took his teacher training at Nosara, Costa Rica in 2007.
 Alongside his many years teaching private and group yoga throughout the GTA, Rory has been practicing and teaching Buddhist meditation since 2003.
 Today Rory is in the final stages of becoming a psychotherapist.
 He is also studying the science of mindfulness meditation at University of Toronto and enjoys employing the latest research into his practices.

-Sylvie has been practicing yoga since 2006 from her living room when she became a mom.
-Her movement journey began as a little girl at the age of 7, where she studied professional ballet and contemporary dance in Winnipeg.
+Sylvie has been practicing yoga since 2006.
+Her movement journey began as a young girl where she studied professional ballet and contemporary dance in Winnipeg.
 She has a thirst for knowledge and a love for all things health and wellness.
 She is a true believer in the balance between mind, body and spirit.
 She holds a BASc in nutrition, and is certified in traditional fitness, pilates, yoga, barre, and reiki.

-Her classes build physical strength and a connection to breath and movement.
-She loves to teach fusion style classes blending multiple yoga and movement modalities together.
-Sylvie brings a certain cheekiness mixed with elegance, and always a great music playlists!
-Her clients are from all walks of life including toddlers all the way to older adults.
+Her classes build physical strength, flexibility and a connection to breath and movement.
+She loves to teach fusion style classes blending creativity with multiple movement modalities together.
+Her clients are from all walks of life including toddlers and young children in Montessori schools, all the way to older adults with limited mobility.
 She has been teaching private clients since 2004 and started teaching public classes since 2013 following her 200hr training with Colin Matthews and Beth Rutty at Kula in Oakville.